Hololive Production: 2016–2019: Beginnings and growth

-2020–present: Expansion
+2020–2022: International expansion

 On 24 January 2020, Cover held "hololive 1st fes.
 Nonstop Story", a concert at the Toyosu Pit in Kōtō, Tokyo, with AZKi and all 22 pre–4th generation Hololive members.
 "Nonstop Story" was attended by 3000 people on site with "tens of thousands" more tuning in via livestream.
 On 21 and 22 December 2020, Cover held "hololive 2nd fes.
-Beyond the Stage", a two-day pay-per-view livestream follow-up to "Nonstop Story", featuring the same cast as well as the 4th generation members as an opening act, as a collaboration with the Japanese entertainment company Bushiroad.
+Beyond the Stage", a two-day pay-per-view livestream follow-up to "Nonstop Story", featuring the same cast as well as the 4th generation members as an opening act, as a collaboration with the Japanese entertainment company Bushiroad (as their official partner).
 At the concert's end, Cover announced Hololive's first original-only concert, titled "Hololive Idol Project 1st Live 'Bloom,'", which was held on 17 February 2021 at Tokyo Garden Theatre (in-person viewing was later cancelled).

 At the end of the concert, Cover announced a multimedia project entitled Hololive Alternative, releasing a promotional video.
 On 8 August 2021, Hololive announced its horror project titled "Hololive ERROR" with a live-action teaser featuring Tokino Sora.
 The project was revealed to be a horror game featuring Hololive members playing as in-game NPCs.
 A demo was released for free on 7 January 2022 in Japanese while the full version of the game was released on 16 September on Steam with both Japanese and English subtitles.